YonatanKof/wwape/content/posts/How to perspective.md

 ## Let's Start

-To get our perspective drawing going we'll need 2 views – a *Plan*[^1] and an *Elevation*[^2].
+To get our perspective drawing going we'll need to set object location and orientation + the viewers height and viewing angle.
+We'll do that using 2 views – a *Plan View*[^1] and an *Elevation View*[^2].
 The elevation view will help us find the heights of an object and the plan view will help us with everything else.
+We'll position them at 2 sides of the drawing layout and in the middle we'll draw our perspective.

-- The *Elevation view* goes on the *Ground Plane* [^3] – Choose a view the holds most of the information in the clearest way
+1. The *Elevation view* goes on the *Ground Plane* [^3] – Choose a view the holds most of the information in the clearest way
-- This is the time to place the *Horizon Plane* [^4] – that is the viewer height.
+2. This is the time to place the *Horizon Plane* [^4] – that is the viewer height.
 In this drawing, the object is roughly 3 times the size of the viewer.
 > Changing the viewer height will not change the output size, but the viewing angel.
 To change the output size you'll to use need smaller views.
-- Form the *Elevation view* you can pull out the *Height Helpers* [^5]
+3. Form the *Elevation view* you can pull out the *Height Helpers* [^5]
-- The Plan view goes on the top of the layout, adjacent to the *Picture Plane* [^6].
+4. The *Plan View* goes on the top of the layout, adjacent to the *Picture Plane* [^6].
+Two things to keep in mind:
     - Make sure to leave enough space for the next step
     - Rotating the plan view will result with a rotated 3d view
-- Now let's place the *Station Point* [^7].
+5. Now let's place the *Station Point* [^7].
 I'll place it smack in the middle for a mild perspective with a slight pan to left.
-- I'll keep the *Plan* view edge tangent to the *Picture Plane*, this point will
+6. I'll keep the *Plan View* edge tangent to the *Picture Plane*, this point will crossing is the *True Height Origin* and will produce the *True Height Line*, that in conjunction with the *Height Helpers* will allow us to build the object precisely.

 ![The Basic layout](./perspective/Basic_layout.png)
 *The Basic layout*